openstack/nova/doc/source/devref/filter_scheduler.rst

-During its work Filter Scheduler firstly makes dictionary of unfiltered hosts, then filters them using filter properties and finally chooses hosts for the requested number of instances (each time it chooses the least costed host and appends it to the list of selected costs).
+During its work Filter Scheduler firstly makes dictionary of unfiltered hosts, then filters them using filter properties and finally chooses hosts for the requested number of instances (each time it chooses the most weighed host and appends it to the list of selected hosts).

-If it turns up, that it can't find candidates for the next instance, it means that there are no more appropriate instances locally.
+If it turns up, that it can't find candidates for the next instance, it means that there are no more appropriate hosts where the instance could be scheduled.

 If we speak about `filtering` and `weighting`, their work is quite flexible in the Filter Scheduler.
 There are a lot of filtering strategies for the